-Healthcare Technology: How It’s Being Used in 2024
+Healthcare Technology: How It’s Being Used in 2025

 Many in the industry saw the adoption of electronic health records (EHR) as the first major step in healthcare technology.
-But now, healthcare organizations are beginning to find ways to manage and leverage the wealth of the patient data in their systems.
+But now, healthcare organizations are beginning to find ways to manage and leverage the wealth of patient data in their systems.

 The application of healthcare technology goes way beyond managing data, though.
 Consider RPM devices, telehealth capabilities, and AI-powered clinical research.
 That’s just the beginning of what seems to be the next frontier of healthcare.